Hearst Castle: North and South wings

-The North, or Billiard, and the South, or Service, wings complete the castle and were begun in 1929.
-The North wing houses the billiard room on the first floor, which was converted from the original breakfast room.
+The north, or billiard, and the south, or service, wings complete the castle and were begun in 1929.
+The north wing houses the billiard room on the first floor, which was converted from the original breakfast room.
 It has a Spanish antique ceiling and a French fireplace and contains the oldest tapestry in the castle, a Millefleur hunting scene woven in Flanders in the 15th century.
 The spandrel over the doorcase is decorated with a frieze of 16th century Persian tiles depicting a battle.
 The 34 tiles originate from Isfahan and were purchased by Hearst at the Kevorkian sale in New York in 1922.
 The theater, which leads off the billiard room, was used both for amateur theatricals and the showing of movies from Hearst's Cosmopolitan Studios.
 The theater accommodated fifty guests and had an electric keyboard that enabled the bells in the carillon towers to be played.
-The walls are decorated in red damask, which originally hung in the Assembly room, and feature gilded caryatids.
+The walls are decorated in red damask, which originally hung in the assembly room, and feature gilded caryatids.

-The upper stories of the North Wing were the last to be worked upon and were never completed.
+The upper stories of the north wing were the last to be worked upon and were never completed.
 Activity recommenced in 1945 and Morgan delegated the work to her assistant, Warren McClure.
 Many of the rooms are unfinished but Aidala considers that the bathrooms in the wing represent "first-rate examples of streamline design.
 The service wing contains the kitchen.
-The hotel-scale units and worktops are constructed in Monel Metal, an expensive form of nickel alloy invented in 1901.
-The wing contains further bedroom suites, a staff dining room and gives entry to the 9,000 square foot basement which contained a wine cellar, pantries, the boiler plant which heated the main house, and a barber shop, for the use of Hearst's guests.
+The hotel-scale units and worktops are constructed in Monel metal, an expensive form of nickel alloy invented in 1901.
+The wing contains further bedroom suites, a staff dining room and gives entry to the 9,000-square-foot basement which contained a wine cellar, pantries, the boiler plant which heated the main house, and a barber/hairdressing parlour, for the use of Hearst's guests.